falseywinchnet/airspyhf/airspy-r2-rewrite/driver/wine-bridge/README.md

 and shows zero whenever SDR# starts or stops the receiver or changes sample rate.
 It stays above SDR# while open.

-This bridge is an investigation aid, not the rewritten production driver.
+This bridge remains an investigation aid.
+It now dogfoods the readable C++ candidate while preserving the existing Windows shim ABI.
-The native helper still links upstream libairspy and therefore retains its conversion and USB behavior.